Sebald de Weert

-Sebald or Sebalt de Weert (May 2, 1567 – May 30 or June 1603) was a Flemish captain and vice-admiral of the Dutch East India Company (known in Dutch as Vereenigde Oost-Indische Compagnie, VOC).
+Sebald or Sebald de Weert (May 2, 1567 – May 30 or June 1603) was a Flemish captain and vice-admiral of the Dutch East India Company (known in Dutch as Vereenigde Oost-Indische Compagnie, VOC).
 He is most widely remembered for accurately plotting the Falkland Islands in 1600.

 Early life

 Sebald de Weert was born in Antwerp, the sixth of 17 children of Johannes Sweerts de Weert (b.
 1538) and Clara Wonderer (1541–1595).
 The family left Antwerp for Cologne in January 1569, to escape the tyranny and persecution.
 In 1575, the family moved to Amsterdam.
 Between 1579 and 1584, they were back in Antwerp, and by 1586, they lived in Middelburg.
 Sebald was originally employed as a ship's navigator with the Dutch East India Company (VOC), and over the years worked his way up to vice admiral with the VOC.
 He signed his name "Sebalt", but had the official Latinized name "Sebaldus".